allisons/allisons.github.io/_posts/2024-03-14-The-Importance-of-Complaints.md

 permalink: /:year/:month/:day/:title.html
 ---

+>_In re mathematica ars proponendi quaestionem pluris facienda est quam solvendi_
+>
+>"In mathematics the art of asking questions is more valuable than solving problems."
+Georg Cantor

 I am constantly scanning my environment and evaluating and judging.
 I don't even realize I'm doing it.
 And it does not make me popular.
-I come across as a Negative Nelly.
+"Unfortunately, this doesn't conform to Allison's version of good data science."
 I notice plenty of wonderful things but you can't look at this world as it is and not find it coming up lacking.

 But I know I'm not the only one like this - this hyper-vigilance against imperfection is the hallmark of the stand up comic, the quality assurance engineer, and the concrete layer.
 And of course, the designer.
+To see through the good enough and get to what's wrong.
 Designers know no matter how good something is, it can always be better.

 Maybe you're a complainer, too?
-You're in good company.
-Encouragement of (pointed, specific) complaint is the heart and soul of good design.
-"Good enough" doesn't motivate change.
-Generic dissatisfaction never shows a way forward.
-But specific, snarky, berating complaint...now that's where the money is.
+Maybe you find yourself asking, "But why..." to the impatience of those around you.
+It can be lonely but that voice is so precious.
+Listen to it.
 It won't make you popular, either.
 But it will make you better at your job.
 Tech is filled with problem solvers.
 If you can be a problem identifier, you can make real change.